-• Upgrading to Jakarta EE 10: Transforming Applications with Eclipse Transformer
+• Upgrade to Jakarta EE 10 – part 1: Transform Applications with Eclipse Transformer

 In this article, we’ll explore using the Eclipse Transformer to transform your final binary application so that it can be deployed to a Jakarta EE runtime like Eclipse GlassFish 7.